Meet the experts

 Graham has also run his own professional gardening and landscaping services and loves all aspects of gardening – from the design and build stage through to planting out the things he has grown from seed or raised from plugs.
 In his own garden, he enjoys trying new and unusual varieties, even if that sometimes means learning from his mistakes!

 For expert tips, advice and innovations be sure to check out our gardening masterclasses.
-Here we gather the best expert content on different themes and share the best bits with you.
-Now you can spend less time scouring the internet and more time getting the best from your garden!
+Here we gather together the best expert content so you can spend less time scouring the internet and more time getting the best from your garden!

 Pin It on Pinterest